 - When does this need to be delivered?

 The finished analysis should become the heart and soul of your eLearning course.
-You’ll use this analysis as you move through each phase in the ADDIE process.
+You’ll use this analysis as you move through the next phases in the ADDIE process.

 OUTPUT: At the end of the Analysis phase, you should have a plan for your eLearning course and know your training needs.

-In the Design phase, view all the information from the Analysis phase and use it to make informed decisions about the learning program you want to create.
-Be aware – this phase is often rather time intensive and requires an extremely acute attention to detail.
+In the Design phase, we view all the information from the Analysis phase and make informed decisions about creating the learning program.
+Be aware – this phase is often time-intensive and requires attention to detail.

 In a nutshell, this is where all your expertise as an instructional designer comes into play.

 The ADDIE model suggests building a storyboard, or blueprint, of our entire eLearning course.
-Storyboards are meant to help the designer and stakeholders visualize the big ideas and speed up the development process.
+Storyboards are meant to help the designer and stakeholders visualize big ideas.
+They can also speed up the development process.

 Note that while storyboarding can be helpful, many projects don’t allow sufficient time for such detail.

 OUTPUT: At the end of the Design phase, you should have your course outline, overall design, and storyboard completed.